SpatialExperiment

 data class for storing and manipulating spatial transcriptomics datasets within the Bioconductor framework.

 Bioconductor provides several data classes for storing and manipulating spatial (transcript)omics datasets.
-By relying on these consistent data structures, we can easily connect methods and packages developed by different research groups to build analysis workflows that include the latest state-of-the-art methods.
+By relying on these consistent data structures, we can easily connect methods and packages developed by different research groups to build comprehensive analysis workflows.

 Below, we describe the Bioconductor data classes used in this book.

-Data from sequencing-based assays typically include (cell) barcodes and metadata, and a matrix where rows/columns correspond to features/observations.
-These are typically provided as a set of .csv and .mtx files, or compressed versions thereof (e.g. .gz).
-For data from 10x Genomics, count data can be read into R using DropletUtils’s read10xCounts()
+Data from sequencing-based assays typically include cell or spot barcodes and metadata, and a matrix where rows/columns correspond to features/observations.
+These are typically provided as a set of .csv and .mtx files, or compressed versions of these (e.g. .gz).
+For data from 10x Genomics, count data can be read into R using the DropletUtils read10xCounts()

-function; data from other providers should be realizable using standard R readers.
-For large-scale datasets (say, 100,000s of cells), .h5 files allow for out-of-memory representation of count matrices, represented as DelayedArrays in R (see HDF5Array).
+For large-scale datasets (say, 100,000s of cells or spots), .h5 files allow for out-of-memory representation of count matrices, represented as DelayedArray objects in R (see HDF5Array).

 Tabular data (e.g. segmentation boundaries, molecule locations) may arrive in the form of .parquet files.
 These may be interfaced with using arrow.
 Notably, arrow